Lodging a development application

 - 60 days – no public consultation is required

 - 90 days – public consultation is required

-Public consultation is generally required where a development proposal includes significant variations from the city’s requirements.
+Public consultation is generally required where a development proposal involves significant variations from the City’s requirements.
 For more information refer to Local Planning Policy 1.4 Public Consultation for Planning Proposals (PDF, 88KB).